-Munch’s art can be seen at two of the city’s museums.
-Additionally, Munch has decorated two large spaces in Oslo that are possible to visit with a bit of planning ahead.
+Munch’s art can be seen at two of the city’s museums, the Munch Museum and the National Gallery.
+Additionally, Munch has decorated the Oslo University Aula, which is possible to visit with a bit of planning ahead.

 When he died in 1944, Munch left all of his works still in his possession to the municipality of Oslo.
 These works got a permanent home when the Munch museum opened in 1963.
 The museum was after lengthy discussion built at Tøyen in the Eastern part of Oslo, close to where Munch grew up.

 The Munch museum is one of the most comprehensive one-man museums in the world.
 The museum owns more than half of Munch’s paintings, and all of his graphic works.
 All the different stages in Munch’s artistic career are represented here, and the collection includes world famous paintings such as Madonna and two versions of The Scream.

 All works are, naturally, not always on display.
 Both available space, fragile canvases, and borrowings to other museums require rotations in the exhibitions.
 Visitors will always be able to see some highlights, however.
 And equally important: The large collection makes a great source for special exhibitions, which in turn yields unique and recurringly fresh opportunities of looking at Munch’s art in-depth.